Kid Lykos II

 Joe Newboult (born 8 July 2002) – better known by his ring name Kid Lykos II – is an English professional wrestler who is primarily known for his work in the British professional wrestling promotions: Progress Wrestling, Revolution Pro Wrestling, Attack!
-Pro Wrestling, American Promotions All Elite Wrestling (AEW) and The Wrestling Revolver.
+Pro Wrestling.
 Most of his career, he competed as a masked luchador.
-He is also known for his various tenures with promotions from the European independent scene.
+He is also currently performs for with promotions from the European independent scene.

 Professional wrestling career

 British independent circuit (2016–present)

 Newboult made his professional wrestling debut at 4GW Saturday Night Storm Rising, a house show promoted by 4th Generation Wrestling on 6 August 2016, when he defeated Tiger Jr. in singles competition.
 Newboult shared brief or longer tenures with various promotions from the British independent scene such as Attack!
 Pro Wrestling, Progress Wrestling, Revolution Pro Wrestling, International Pro Wrestling: United Kingdom (IPW:UK), Defiant Wrestling and many others.

 TNT Extreme Wrestling (2020–present)

 Newboult made his debut in TNT Extreme Wrestling under the ring name of "Joe Nelson" at TNT DOA Death Match Tournament 2020 on 30 January, when he defeated Nico Angelo in a dark match.
 During his tenure with the promotion, Newboult has won the TNT Tag Team Championship on one occasion alongside Kid Lykos, and the TNT Ultra X Championship, and competed in various major events promoted by the company.
 At TNT vs. GCW, a cross-over promoted alongside Game Changer Wrestling on 15 September 2023, he teamed up with Kid Lykos to defeat Los Vipers (Arez and Látigo).